HOGENT-MLOps/mlops-slides/docs/02-ci-cd.md

 ## Requirements

 -   You understand what is meant with CI.
+    -   You understand what is meant with "merge hell" and how CI is used to solve this.
 -   You understand what is meant with formatting, linting and static analysis and how they differ from each other.
 -   You understand what is meant with CD.
     -   You understand the difference between Continuous Deployment and Continuous Delivery.